team-dev-docs/devdocsprod-dev-docs/dev-docs/task.md

+---
+docPath: blog
+---

-Write a blog on why developer documentation is important for SEO and Sales for API companies
+Write a blog on why developer documentation is important for SEO and Sales